 Catacomb Saints Tattoo

 An extraordinary cultural phenomenon of Catacomb Saints is at the heart of this tattoo project.
 Driven by incredibly rich in both: history and decorations, I got lost in time working on the design.
 And it was worth it!
-An eternal source of inspiration for me is the book "Heavenly bodies: cult treasures & spectacular saints from the catacombs" by art historian Paul Koudounaris
+An eternal source of inspiration for me is the book "Heavenly bodies: cult treasures & spectacular saints from the catacombs" by art historian Paul Koudounaris.

+C. and I had been working on this concept for quite a while.
 It was important to capture every detail of the image of a Catacomb Saint named St Notburga — the embodiment of strength and kindness.
 Special attention was paid to the decorations of the skeleton: the collar, her headdress with divergent rays, and a heart-shaped pendant.

 All those laсe details were quite challenging to draw and tattoo.
 Though the light rays were originally crafted in gold I decided to tattoo them using the stipple technique, depicting them basically with small dots.
 In order not to make that part the main focus.